User Tools

 read only = no

-This is needed to manage printers from Windows.
+This privilege is required to manage printers from Windows.
+See: Granting Samba server privileges

 apt-get update && apt-get install --no-install-recommends cups